tanlandy/Leetcode_Python/Low Frequency/3-Sweep Line.md

+# Sweep line

 Line-sweep algorithms give one a good way to geometirc problems when it comes to update and query efficiently.

 伪代码
 Variables: events -> list, active -> data structure to store active points